nsk1207/fastpages_nathan/_posts/2023-01-18-performancetaskgrading.md

   <tr>
     <td><strong>Managing Complexity</strong></td>
     <td>1/1</td>
     <td>The written response succesfully writes how a list serves to reduce complexity.
-The student responds that without the usage of a list, they would likely have to resort to the use of individual variables to store each fish and the number of that fish caught, which would be complicated and annoying, especially if they wanted to add more types of fish in the future.</td>
+The student doesn't say what would happen without the usage of a list.
+They don't say how they would likely have to resort to the use of individual variables to store each fish and the number of that fish caught, which would be complicated and annoying, especially if they wanted to add more types of fish in the future.</td>
-    <td></td>
+    <td>CB says that they actually got it because the student DOES respond that without the list, they would have to resort to individual variables.</td>
   </tr>
   <tr>
     <td><strong>Procedural Abstraction</strong></td>